LTUC/amman-dotnet-401d2/Curriculum/Class07/FACILITATOR.md

 # Class 07

 ## How do I prep for today?
-1. Read through the daily readings.
+1. Read through the daily readings
 2. Review the Resources folder with the Collections.md file
-3. Get Familiar with IEnumerable and IEnumerator
+3. Get Familiar with IEnumerable and IEnumerator.
+Be able to explain the difference between them
+4. Introduce Enums

 ## What changed from yesterday?
 Nothing.